polarishendrix/polarishendrix/README.md

 - 👀 I’m interested in PERL (Practical Extracting and Reporting Language)
 - 🌱 I’m currently learning whatever I don't already know
 - 💞️ I’m looking to collaborate on any PERL Development
+- 👨‍🔧 I'm looking for a job as a PERL programmer
 - 📫 How to reach me polarishendrix@gmail.com